Seth Pomeroy: French and Indian War

-In 1755 Lt.
+In 1755, Lt.
 Colonel Pomeroy was second in command of the regiment led by Colonel Ephraim Williams.
 They marched to New York to support a move to capture Crown Point.

 While on the march, they were ambushed by a force of 800 French and Canadian troops, supported by 600 Iroquois warriors, and led by Baron Dieskau at the Battle of Lake George.
 Of all the commanding officers, Pomeroy was the only one to survive the battle, and in lieu of Williams' death assumed the rank of Colonel.
 Although suffering significant losses, they withdrew to the English camp at the south end of Lake George.
 There they built a hasty wall of wood and carts and made their stand, supported by cannon and additional forces under General William Johnson.
-The Indians and Canadians would not attack in the open.
+The natives and Canadians would not attack in the open.
 When Baron Dieskau was wounded, the entire French force withdrew for Fort Carillon (later called Fort Ticonderoga).

 Dieskau was captured, and Johnson would build a more permanent Fort William Henry to protect the site.